 Christian School Administration Certificate (CSAC)

-Biblically informed and focused on the love embodied by Christ;
+Being Biblically informed and focused on the love embodied by Christ;

-Deeply contextualized and relevant for educators;
+Being deeply contextualized and relevant for educators;

-Aligned with your own professional passion; and
+Aligning with your own professional passion; and

 The Christian Educator Certificate aligns with other Christian school teaching certificates.
 These certificates help students practice leadership that is intrinsically Christian and aligns with their own faith.
 Educators with this certification have been taught the skills needed to align their practice to the vision of one’s school such that a Christian Educators Certificate is a trustworthy standard by which Christian schools can evaluate.